Long Beach Dog Bite Attorney

 Call a Long Beach Dog Bite Lawyer Today

 Winning a dog bite case in California is fairly simple.
-A plaintiff must only prove that he or she was lawfully present at the location the bite took place, and the dog actually bit him or her and caused injury.
+A plaintiff must only prove that he or she was lawfully present at the location the bite took place, and the dog actually bit him or her and caused injury such as puncture wounds.
 The logic behind this strict liability is that dog owners must be willing to shoulder the liability for injuries their dogs cause if they wish to keep them.
 Anyone in the Southern California region that has suffered a dog bite should look to qualified and reliable legal counsel to manage their cases.
-At Harting Simkins & Ryan, LLP, we work tirelessly on behalf of our clients to secure the compensation they need to return to normal life.
-Call our office at (562) 981-1010 or contact us online to schedule a consultation about your dog bite case, and we will let you know how a Long Beach dog bite attorney at our firm can help.
+At the law firm of Harting Simkins & Ryan, LLP, our Long Beach personal injury lawyers work tirelessly on behalf of our clients to secure the compensation they need to return to normal life.
+Call our office at (562) 981-1010 or contact us online to schedule a consultation about your dog bite case, and we will let you know how a Long Beach dog bite attorney at our Los Angeles county law firm can help.